andyhuynh92/CMM-Team-Ranger/EDA/readme.md

 # Files

+- `Unique Values` gives all of the unique values for all of the features and the counts of the unique values for each feature.
 - `EDA Target` has an exploration of the target variables `rejected` and `patient_pay`.
 - `EDA Generic & Branded Effect on Rejected and Patient Pay ` shows the effect of whether or not a drug is generic vs branded affects `rejected` and `patient_pay`.
 - `EDA Rejection and Diagnosis` shows how diagnosis affects rejection.